Itera/ada-django-kurs/__tasks__/part1/README.md

 You have now retrieved the database objects, and it's time to render them in our template.
 We only have one hardcoded recipe in our template, and it's your job to switch out this recipe with our new dataset.

 The first step is to for-loop through the dataset.
-The for-loop can be written as you would usually do in Python, but since this is a HTML file, you have to add some characters around it to declare that this is Python code and not HTML.
+The for-loop can be written as you would usually do in Python, but since this is an HTML file, you have to add some characters around it to declare that this is Python code and not HTML.
 Here is an example:

 ```
 {% for item in item_list %}